-Everyone needs a little TLC and what better treat than a facial from your own home!
+Everyone needs a little TLC and what better treat than trying out the new skincare wellness trend from your own home!
 Face rollers are one of the biggest trends around as a new, non-invasive dermatological treatment.
 They come in all different styles with rose quartz and jade rollers being the most popular.

 Face rollers work by giving your face a lymphatic massage which stimulates blood flow and oxygenates the skin to reduce the appearance of wrinkles and acne.
 They also have a positive impact on your health by easing headaches and jaw tensions, as well as your wellbeing by releasing toxins to leave you destressed and feeling zen!

 You can use these rollers alongside your regular skincare routine or try with other popular wellness products like glycolic acid (a natural substance found in pineapple and sugarcane) which removes dead skin cells and acne scars.
 You can find vegan-friendly facial rollers over at The Vegan Warehouse.

 We all know a banana’s nutritional value but did you know it’s got a wellness trend of its own?
 It’s rich with potassium, can help with heart health and digestion.
 The humble banana is set for a rebrand in 2020 that will launch it as one of the major dietary trends of the year, but not as we know it…